OUR PARTNERS AND GRANTEES

-WHO WE PARTNER WITH ACROSS CANADA
+WHO WE WORK WITH ACROSS CANADA

-To receive granted funds as a partner, an organization must be a qualified donee or connected with an organization that is a qualified donee that could act as a trustee.
+To receive funds as a partner, an organization must be a qualified donee or connected with an organization that is a qualified donee that could act as a trustee.

 Will the initiative benefit children, youth, or families involved with child welfare in Canada?
 Is your initiative evidence-based, evidence-informed or looking to build evidence?
 Does the initiative fit within one of Children’s Aid Foundation of Canada’s intended impact areas (strengthening families and reducing the number of children in care for families at risk, improving educational outcomes for children and youth in care or improving educational and employment outcomes for youth in transition)?
 If you answered YES to these questions, then we’d be interested in learning more about your work.
-Please fill out a request for partnership form.
+Please fill out a request for funding consideration form.

 The Foundation may post applications for funding or seek funding partners periodically as funding allows and as opportunities arise.
-To be considered for funding or to be included in communication about funding opportunities, please fill out a request for partnership form so that CAFC can know more about your organization, who you serve, and the types of funding in which your organization is interested.
+To be considered for funding or to be included in communication about funding opportunities, please fill out a request for funding consideration form so that CAFC can know more about your organization, who you serve, and the types of funding in which your organization is interested.

 No. Children’s Aid Foundation of Canada only supports organizations working in Canada.